 By sophomore year you'll select your concentration:

-- If you choose still photography, you'll take classes in exploring the practice, history, and theory of photography and visual culture.
+- Still Photography—includes classes in exploring the practice, history, and theory of photography and visual culture.

-- If you're interested in cinema production, you'll take courses such as film theory, screenwriting, advanced cinema production, and selected topics in advanced cinema production.
+- Cinema Production— includes courses such as film theory, screenwriting, advanced cinema production, and selected topics in advanced cinema production.

 You’ll also have plenty of real-world opportunities to test and hone your new skills.
 Our Los Angeles Program arranges internships at film studios, production and post-production companies.
 Recent internships include G4’s Attack of the Show, HD Films’ The Morning After, and Misher films.
 Students in the Photo Italy course travel to Italy for several weeks of hands-on photography in the summer, and other students have gone to countries such as Antigua, China, South Africa, and South Korea to get a taste of life as working photojournalists.